MotibRah/EventManagerReact/README.md

    - **Laravel**: The backend is powered by Laravel, a PHP framework known for its simplicity and powerful features.
 Laravel is used for handling database migrations, routing, controllers, and authentication.
    - **React**: The frontend is built using React.js, which provides a dynamic, component-based structure for the user interface.
 This ensures that the application is highly interactive, with minimal page reloads, giving a smoother user experience.
    - **Inertia.js**: Inertia.js bridges the gap between React and Laravel, making it easy to create single-page applications (SPAs) without needing a dedicated API layer.
 Inertia allows Laravel to serve React components as pages while maintaining full backend control.
    - **Tailwind CSS**: For styling, Tailwind CSS is used.
 It is a utility-first CSS framework that enables rapid UI development with a clean and responsive design.
-Tailwind is highly customizable and fits well with the component-based structure of React.
+Tailwind is highly customisable and fits well with the component-based structure of React.
    - **Pest**: Pest is a testing framework for PHP that works beautifully with Laravel.
 It simplifies the writing of tests and makes the process of running them more intuitive.
 Pest is used for testing the backend features of the application, ensuring that everything works correctly.
    - **PHPStan**: PHPStan is a static analysis tool that helps to detect errors in your code without actually running it.
 It ensures code quality by identifying potential issues, such as type errors, undefined variables, or method calls on non-object types.